Anorexia: The signs, symptoms and treatment

 Talking therapy and family therapy

-Talking therapy is usually a part of treatment for anorexia.
-Some people will take part in individual talking therapy, or group therapy, while others (especially young people) might do family-based treatment with members of their family.
-The aim of talking therapy is to help you understand the root causes of your eating disorder, and to work towards feeling more comfortable with food.
+Talking therapy or group therapy is usually a part of treatment for anorexia nervosa.
+Some people will take part in individual talk therapy, while others (especially young people) might engage in family-based treatment (FBT).
+FBT is a type of systemic family therapy.
+The aim of talk therapy is to help you understand the root causes of your eating disorder.
+It can help you work towards developing a more comfortable relationship with food.

 In-patient treatment

 It is often possible to stay at home during treatment.
-However, in some cases, when someone with anorexia has serious physical symptoms associated with low weight and malnutrition, they may need in-patient treatment in a hospital where specially trained health professionals give them the care they need during their recovery journey.
-At extremes of low weight, restoring weight should be monitored by doctors and dietitians to make sure it’s managed safely.
+However, in some cases, someone may develop serious physical symptoms associated with low weight and malnutrition.
+Under these circumstances, they may need in-patient treatment in a hospital where specially trained health professionals give them the care they need during their recovery journey.
+When a person is at an extremely low weight, restoring weight should be monitored by doctors and dietitians to make sure the refeeding process is managed safely.

-In some cases, a period of inpatient psychiatric treatment may also be recommended to support weight restoration and to make sure all of the relevant professionals can be a part of the recovery process.
+In some cases, a period of inpatient mental health treatment may also be recommended.
+This can help support weight restoration and ensures that all the required medical specialists are overseeing in the recovery process.
+Read more about a person’s right when receiving mental health inpatient treatment.

 Other sources of support for anorexia

-You can reach out to Bodywhys for advice or information on anorexia.
-Bodywhys is the Eating Disorders Association of Ireland and provides confidential support, information, understanding and a listening ear to those affected by eating disorders.
+You can reach out to Bodywhys for advice or information on anorexia nervosa.
+Bodywhys is the Eating Disorders Association of Ireland and provides confidential support, information and understanding to those affected by eating disorders.
 You do not need a diagnosis to talk to Bodywhys.

 How friends and family can help

 Setting out on a recovery journey can be daunting, but you don’t have to do it alone.
-Recovering from anorexia can be made easier if the people around you take the time to learn about the condition, how it impacts you, and how they can show understanding and support you.
-If you found the information in this article helpful, it could be a good idea to share it with some of the people in your life.
+It can be easier to recover from anorexia nervosa when the people around you take the time to learn about how the condition impacts you and how they can show understanding and support.
+If you found the information in this article helpful, consider sharing it with some of the people in your life.

 Feeling overwhelmed and want to talk to someone?